-Even in countries where the rights of men who have sex with men are legally respected, there is generally a greater need for more funding from donors and governments, as the amount of money put towards campaigns is often disproportionate to the scale of the problem.69
+Even in countries where the rights of men who have sex with men are legally respected, there is generally a greater need for more funding from donors and governments, as the amount of money put towards campaigns is often inadequate compared to the scale of the problem.69

 The evidence shows that providing HIV and AIDS services to those who are most at risk can be hugely beneficial to a whole country’s approach to HIV and AIDS.
-Governments and international donors must therefore cease to neglect the HIV epidemic among men who have sex men, and acknowledge the situation.70
+It is important that governments and international donors address the current neglect of the HIV epidemic among men who have sex with men and acknowledge the situation.70

 Stigma and cultural opposition to same-sex relations are often largely to blame for rising epidemics.
-Until these issues are addressed, it will be difficult to reduce HIV infection levels among men who have sex with men.71 National and community level leadership is required worldwide to end stigma and discrimination of homosexuality.1
+Until these issues are addressed, it will be difficult to reduce HIV infection levels among men who have sex with men.71 National and community level leadership is required worldwide to end the stigma and discrimination around homosexuality.72

 Photo credit: ©iStock.com/DragonImages.
 Photos are used for illustrative purposes.
 They do not imply any health status or behaviour on the part of the people in the photo.

 United Nations Population Fund (UNPF) (2015) Implementing Comprehensive HIV and STI Programmes with Men Who Have Sex with Men: Practical Guidance for Collaborative Interventions [pdf]

 International HIV and AIDS Alliance (2016) 'Resources for Action for HIV and health programming with and for MSM'

 - 1. UNAIDS (2018) ‘Miles to go: closing gaps, breaking barriers, fighting injustices.’[pdf]